How to Reduce Tobacco Retailer Density

 This user-friendly resource provides talking points and key information to get people started on retailer density reduction.
 Residents, advocates, and decisionmakers can use this infographic to learn why addressing tobacco retailer density is important and to help them pick the best strategies for their community.

-Be sure to check out ChangeLab Solutions' companion guide to learn more: Tobacco Retailer Density: Place-Based Strategies to Advance Health and Equity
+To learn more, be sure to check out ChangeLab Solutions' companion guide: Tobacco Retailer Density: Place-Based Strategies to Advance Health and Equity

 For more about the legal considerations and related policies, see our Tobacco Retailer Licensing Playbook and CounterTobacco.org’s resources.
 For a longer discussion of these strategies and the legal considerations associated with tobacco retailer density reduction, see the journal article our staff coauthored, available through Oxford University Press.